MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 * Can not search projects in the project list view
 * Timezone on several date fields are not correct
 * Not check validate dates in the issue entry
+* Upload project favicon does not work with Java 7
+* Can not change the timezone in the user profile view in several cases

 Version 5.3.2
 -----------------------------